 Combat and timing in the game can be very important, particularly in time-sensitive fights or difficult content.
 If you are experiencing an unusual amount of lag, you may want to check out the troubleshooting articles linked below.
 Regular maintenance on your device and game app can help reduce lag and keep you rising up those leaderboards!

 Game Constantly Crashing

-Crashing is always terribly inconvenient, especially with your time and resources at stake.
+Crashing is always terribly inconvenient, especially with your time and resources at risk.
 As such, this is something we have always paid special attention to.
 We continue to work with device manufacturers in an effort to prevent this as much as possible.

 However, constant crashing, freezing, and restarting are usually signs of a software or app problem.
 This does not necessarily mean that your device is broken, but it probably needs some cleanup.
-Here are some tips: